I’ve personally tried and tested a range of different gochujang substitutes to find the best one.

 These are some substitutes I encountered during my research, but when I tried them, I wasn’t impressed.

-- Red pepper flakes – using these alone won’t add flavor to your dish and will only give heat.
+• Red pepper flakes – using these alone won’t add much flavor to your dish and will only give heat.

-- Chipotle paste – chipotle pepper’s have a very strong smokiness which I don’t think works in the dishes that you normally uses gochujang in.
+• Chipotle paste – chipotle peppers alone (not tempered by the adobo sauce) have a very strong smokiness which I don’t think works in the dishes that you normally uses gochujang in.
 It’s better in Tex-Mex dishes.

 Read next: substitutes for harissa